No. 34 Squadron RAF Regiment: Structure

-34 Squadron's Battlefield communications systems and a highly effective range of surveillance and night observation equipment complete the squadron's inventory to make it a flexible and powerful force capable of deploying anywhere in the world to defend British air assets or to take part in wider military action.
+34 Squadron use the ORCUS C-UAS system (non kinetic).
+They also have communications systems experts and a highly effective surveillance and night observation equipment complete the squadron's inventory to make it a flexible and powerful force capable of deploying anywhere in the world to defend British air assets or to take part in wider military action.

-It is one of two light armoured units of the RAF Regiment, including No. 1 Squadron RAF Regiment.
+It is one of two C-UAS units of the RAF Regiment, including No. 63 Squadron RAF Regiment.